 Also check out: Discover how the Victorians started our festive traditions at Eastgate House; or grab your nineteenth century ball gown and attend the Mistletoe Ball, part of the Dickensian Christmas Festival.

-Norwich Christmas markets
+Norwich Christmas Markets and Events

 Norwich isn’t content with just one Christmas market, so it hosts several.
 Taking place across the same weekend in December, three distinct fairs open for business across the city.
 The largest, Norwich Global Village Christmas Market, takes over The Forum, with indoor stalls selling the region’s finest crafts, paintings and gifts.
 And on Saturday, you’ll be able to tuck into French crêpes, mulled wine and posh hot dogs just outside The Forum’s doors.
 Over in the Cathedral, Norwich Christmas Fayre will be filled with more festive joy and goodies, while at Open Norwich, the Vegan Christmas Market will be in full swing with a range of cruelty-free products and delicious vegan food.